 Well, I'm having lamb tonight; but if I weren't, Thursday would be "empty out the fridge night", so Bubble and Squeak might work.
 I just take everything in the fridge that's been cooked.
 Grind it up in the Cuisinart.
 Spray a frying pan with Pam.
 (I use the old cast iron pans.)
 Press the mixture into the pan.
 Heat it through.
 Cover it with cheese.
 Put in under the broiler, and serve with anything in the fridge that hasn't been cooked - you will have to use a little culinary judgement here - but it usually tastes OK and dessert is the V & A. What's not to lose.
 Enjoy.

 Oh the title - maybe a little obscure unless, you have seen the film "Mrs. Brown".
 It stars Judy Dench and Billy Connelly and is based on a time in the life of Queen Victoria - right after her husband's death.
 If you haven't seen it, do.
-If you liked "the Queen", I think you'll like Mrs. Brown and you'll love the V & A.
+If you liked "the Queen", I think you'll like Mrs. Brown - watch it here and you'll love the V & A.

 Have a great evening